Executive job seekers often ask me how they can rebuild their job search network, now that they’re back in a job hunt.

 If you don’t communicate these things when you network, people won’t clearly understand how they can help you.

-Connect more deeply with the people you already know – friends, colleagues, various associates, current and former customers/clients, vendors, fellow members of professional associations, etc.
+Connect more deeply with the people you already know and relied on in the past – friends, colleagues, various associates, current and former customers/clients, vendors, fellow members of professional associations, etc.

 Circle back to them and briefly apologize for not re-connecting sooner.
 Find out what they’re up to and update them on what you’ve been doing.
 But don’t rudely burst into a request for them to help you get a job.
 Reconnect first and revive the relationship.

 Practice “give to get” networking.
 Don’t expect favors without giving something in return.
 Do something nice for them first.
 Networking that works for everyone is all about helping, sharing, finding common ground, and being a good listener.

 One suggestion when reconnecting is to send them a link to an article or blog post that is relevant to them.